Quantum Vacuum Radiation Near a Critical Point: Photon flux density

-In \figref{fig:Vacuum_expectation_resonances} (b) we compare, under resonant conditions, \textit{i.e.} \(\omega_d = 2\,\tilde{\omega}_a\), and as the system approaches the critical point, the vacuum emission photon flux density computed by including the contributions of \(N\) higher harmonics (solid lines) with the prediction of the linearized theory (dashed curves).
+In \figref{fig:Vacuum_expectation_resonances}(b) we compare, under resonant conditions (i.e., $\omega_m = 2\,\tilde{\omega}_a$), and as the system approaches the critical point, the vacuum emission photon flux density computed by including the contributions of \(N\) higher harmonics (solid lines) with the prediction of the linearized theory (dashed curves).
 As expected, the linear description becomes inaccurate in the vicinity of criticality, confirming the necessity of a multi-harmonic higher-order description.
 The peaks of the photon flux density coincide with the resonance frequencies of the closed system.
 For clarity, we include a gray shaded region and select values of \(\eta\) such that no peaks fall within this area, because the chosen modulation would otherwise drive the system beyond the critical point.

-Fig.~\ref{fig:Vacuum_expectation_resonances}(c) displays the maximum output photon flux density, $n_{\mathrm{out}}(\omega)$, evaluated at $\omega_d/2$ as a function of the normalized modulation amplitude $\epsilon/\gamma_a$, for different coupling strengths $\eta/\eta_c$.
+Figure~\ref{fig:Vacuum_expectation_resonances}(c) displays the maximum output photon flux density, $n_{\mathrm{out}}(\omega)$, evaluated at $\omega_m/2$ as a function of the normalized modulation amplitude $\epsilon/\gamma_a$, for different coupling strengths $\eta/\eta_c$.
 We observe that $n_{\mathrm{out}}(\omega)$ increases with the modulation amplitude: in the weak modulation region (small $\epsilon$) it exhibits the expected quadratic scaling, predicted by \eqref{eq:linearized_vac_emission} (see also the dashed curve), whereas for larger $\epsilon$ the growth becomes exponential.
-This crossover provides a signature of the non perturbative character of the process under examination.
+This crossover provides a signature of the non-perturbative character of the process under examination.
+It should be emphasized that we approach the quantum critical point from below the critical threshold, \(\eta \leq \eta_c = \omega_a/4\), and within the present framework we only consider modulations that do not take the system across the QPT.
+This restriction is purely theoretical rather than of the underlying physics, since crossing the critical point would require a different description \cite{Lamberto2026superradiantquantum}.

+Figure~\ref{fig:thermal_vacuum_emission} reports the output photon flux density under resonant conditions, i.e., \(\omega_m = 2\,\tilde{\omega}_a\), also showing the contribution of higher-order harmonics. \figref{fig:thermal_vacuum_emission}(a) displays the resonant vacuum emission as a function of the normalized detection frequency \(\omega/\omega_a\) for different temperatures.
+The photon-flux density exhibits distinct harmonic peaks whose intensity decreases with harmonic order.
+Closer to the critical point, all peaks become significantly enhanced and these resonances cluster in the low-frequency regime, a direct manifestation of the mode softening of the lower polariton associated with the QPT (dashed lines in \figref{fig:thermal_vacuum_emission}(a), corresponding to $\eta / \eta_c = 0.99$).
+Furthermore, the spectral lineshape is highly sensitive to thermal effects: at zero temperature, individual harmonics are well resolved, yielding characteristic step-like structures between successive peaks, whereas finite temperatures introduce significant resonance broadening.